zrythm/zrythm/doc/user/configuration/first-run-wizard.rst

 interface is already translated in multiple languages, so choose the language you are most comfortable in.

-.. note:: You must have a locale for the language you want to use enabled.
+.. note:: You must have a locale enabled for the language you want to use.

-  This is usually not a problem since you are probably already using the correct locale for your language.
-In case a locale cannot be found, you will see a message telling you the steps to enable it.

 Path
 ----